13222093/Bekal-bangsa/README.md

-# 🍱 Bekal Bangsa
+# Bekal Bangsa

-**Codebase Audit & Documentation Report**
-*Date: December 2, 2025*
+*Latest Update: December 2, 2025*

 ---

 ## 1. Project Context & Objectives

 ### 🎯 What is this project?
 **Bekal Bangsa** is a comprehensive platform designed to address critical issues in the **MBG (Makan Bergizi Gratis)** program and the local food (UMKM) ecosystem.
-The system addresses critical failures across the entire food supply chain, transforming manual operations into an intelligent, traceable ecosystem.
+The system addresses critical failures in the entire food supply chain, transforming manual operations into an intelligent, traceable ecosystem.

 **Current Pain Points:**
 The platform focuses on solving three core issues that threaten the stability and health objectives of the MBG program: